Autonomy: Labour takes protest to National Assembly

 “The resources that are supposed to go to the local government areas to build roads, provide security hospitals and maintain schools have been hijacked and is in the pocket of few.

-“We must say no to that approach and therefore the reason we are here is to ensure that full autonomy is restored for the local government, state legislature and judiciary,” he said.
+“We must say no to that approach and therefore the reason we are here is to ensure that full autonomy is restored for the local government, state legislature and judiciary.’’

 ‘We are going to go the house of every member of the state House of Assembly to speak to them on the need to support the bid to ensure the independence of the state judiciary and Legislature,” he said.